-After POST executes successfully, BIOS looks for a boot device from a list of devices.
-Modern BIOSs allow you to configure this order of devices (sometimes called boot preference) that BIOS checks for booting.
-These boot devices can be any one of floppy drive, CDROM, hard drive, a network interface or other removable media (such as USB flash drive).
+After POST executes successfully, the BIOS looks for a boot device from a list of devices.
+Modern BIOS allow you to configure the order of these devices (sometimes called boot preference) that BIOS checks for booting.
+These boot devices can either be a floppy drive, CDROM, hard drive, a network interface or other removable media (such as USB flash drive).

 The BIOS checks for the boot sector on the bootable device.
 Boot sector is the first physical sector on the storage device, and contains the code required for booting the machine.

 2) The Master Boot Record